High-Rate-SHM-Working-Group/Dataset-10-circular-PCB-with-repeated-shock-loading/README.md

 # Dataset-10-circular-PCB-with-repeated-shock-loading
-Dataset 10 circular PCB with repeated shock loading
+Data for a circular PCB with repeated shock loading